 Audio signals are recorded and played back using audio tracks, and MIDI signals are recorded and played back using MIDI tracks.
 The two track types have their own corresponding clip types.
 Audio clips cannot live on MIDI tracks and vice versa.

 Information about inserting, reordering and deleting audio and MIDI tracks is found here (see ‘Audio and MIDI Tracks’).

 An audio clip contains a reference to a sample (also known as a “sound file“ or “audio file“) or a compressed sample (such as an MP3 file).
 The clip tells Live where on the computer’s drives to find the sample, what part of the sample to play and how to play it.

 When a sample is dragged in from Live’s built-in browser, Live automatically creates a clip to play that sample.
 Prior to dragging in a sample, one can audition or preview it directly in the browser; the switch in the browser with the headphone icon activates previewing.

-Many powerful manipulations arise from Live’s warping capabilities (see 9.2).
+Many powerful manipulations arise from Live’s warping capabilities (see ‘Time-Warping Samples’).
 Warping means changing the speed of sample playback independently from the pitch so as to match the song tempo.
 The tempo can be adjusted on the fly in the Control Bar’s Tempo field.